cmkushnir/NMSPakViewer/README.md

 If InstallDir is invalid the app will re-find|prompt to select the game folder on next start.

 Toolbar:
 - Combobox lists all mod and game .pak files.
-Select a specific .pak file to have the breadcrumb control use its entry tree, or none to use the merged entry tree.
+Select a specific .pak file to have the breadcrumb control use its item tree, or none to use the merged item tree.
-- Breadcrumb control to select a specific entry in the current entry tree.
+- Breadcrumb control to select a specific item in the current item tree.
-When an entry is selected its contents are extracted (in-memory) from its parent .pak file, converted as needed, and the appropriate viewer control used to display the data.
+When an item is selected its contents are extracted (in-memory) from its parent .pak file, converted as needed, and the appropriate viewer control used to display the data.
 - Copy button copies the current path to the clipboard e.g. for pasting into an AMUMSS .lua script.</br>
-- Save button will open the Save File dialog to save the entry to disk; the path is not saved.</br>
+- Save button will open the Save File dialog to save the item to disk; the path is not saved.</br>
-MBIN entries can be saved as either .mbin or .exml files (use the Save as Type combobox in the Save File dialog).
+MBIN items can be saved as either .mbin or .exml files (use the Save as Type combobox in the Save File dialog).
-- About button opens the default browser to the GitHub project page.
+- GitHub button opens the default browser to the GitHub project page.

+Folding support is available for items that can be viewed as xml data.
+If a mod .pak file is selected then any items that replace a game item will be shown in a diff viewer, if one is available for the item type.
+Folding is disabled when viewing an xml diff, as there is no easy way to sync foldings between viewers.

 <h2>.PAK Entry Types:</h2>